Stimmung: Overview

-Stimmung is in just intonation.
+Stimmung is written in just intonation.
 Six singers amplified by six microphones tune to a low B♭_{1} drone, inaudible to the audience, and expand upwards through overtone singing, with that low B♭'s harmonics 2, 3, 4, 5, 7, and 9 (B♭_{2}, F+_{2}, B♭_{3}, D_{4}, A7♭+_{4}, and C+_{5}) becoming in turn fundamentals for overtone singing.
-It is composed using what the composer calls moment form, and consists of 51 sections (called "moments").
+It is composed using what the composer called moment form, and consists of 51 sections (called "moments").

 The harmonies of Stimmung are composed from 108 pitches: twelve different tones for each of the three women's voices, and twenty-four for each of the three men.
 Not only do the performers produce partials from the overtone series in each note they sing, but all of the fundamental tones are also related by whole-number overtone ratios.
 In this way, overtones are composed upon overtones, generating a range of degrees of harmonic fusion.

 According to the 1986 Hyperion Singcircle liner notes:

 In each section a new overtone melody or 'model' is introduced and repeated several times.
 Each female voice leads a new section eight times, and each male voice, nine times.
 Some of the other singers gradually have to transform their own material until they have come into 'identity' with the lead singer of the section ... by adopting the same ... tempo, rhythm and dynamics.
 When the lead singer feels that 'identity' has been reached, he or she makes a gesture to another singer who leads the next section.
 Each model is a set of rhythmic phonetic patterns, often with actual words used as their basis, such as 'Hallelujah' or 'Saturday'.